Saif-hadd/terraform-aws-production-infrastructure/docs/gitops.md

 terraform output external_api_mtls_irsa_role_arn
 ```

-These values are wired into Helm values or Kustomize patches in the GitOps repo.
+These values are wired into Helm values or ServiceAccount annotations in the GitOps repo.
 Common patterns:

+- **Helm values file** — pass the role ARN via Argo CD `Application` spec
+- **ServiceAccount annotation** — annotate the service account with `eks.amazonaws.com/role-arn`
 - **ExternalSecret** — store the role ARN in AWS Secrets Manager and reference it
-- **Kustomize patches** — inject the role ARN into ServiceAccount annotations
-- **Helm values file** — pass values via Argo CD `Application` spec

 ## Why Not Terraform for Helm?